waynebar69/waynebar69/README.md

 - 👋 Hi, I’m @waynebar69
 - 👀 I’m interested in ...
 Learning to code to manage my monthly business metrics and use the data to increase profitibility and efficiency.
 - 🌱 I’m currently learning ...
 Python programming.
-- 💞️ I’m looking to collaborate on ... any entry level projects that can assit me master Python and its uses.
+- 💞️ I’m looking to collaborate on ... any projects that can assit me master Python and its uses.
 - 📫 How to reach me ...

 <!---